d717an/DLforAI_RCNNs/README.md

 Finally, I combined the test and training notebooks from the source into a common file.
 I experimented with having a "mode" variable to switch between training and testing, but found i didn't like erasing the outputs of my training code blocks everytime I wanted to test.

-### Results
+### Results and Discussion
 The results are mixed.
 Over the 40 epochs trained for the smaller anchor size, the training seems to progress favorably.
-The class accuracy of each
+The class accuracy of each ground truth box improves, the RPN model losses improve with each epoch, as do the losses for the classification model.
+This model took ~20 minutes to train on 500 images, and ~40 minutes to load the data into the Google GPU.
+Given the session limit of 12 hours, I was usually able to train about 20 epochs per 12 hour period, at which point I'd have to reconnect and continue the training.

 ![alt text](https://github.com/d717an/DLforAI_RCNNs/blob/master/traffic_lights/images/tlights_loss1.png)
 ![alt text](https://github.com/d717an/DLforAI_RCNNs/blob/master/traffic_lights/images/tlights_loss2.png)

+The results of the training were poor.
+When tested, the model would not predict any traffic lights, let alone classify them (as seen in the example image below).

 ![alt text](https://github.com/d717an/DLforAI_RCNNs/blob/master/traffic_lights/images/tlights_testex1.png)

+At this point, I had not begun experimenting with the NEXET dataset.
+I tried decreasing the threshold for the predictions and decreasing the anchor size, but I didn't have any luck.
+I suspect that the traffic lights are too small in the image for the base settings.
+The source code resizes the image from 1280 x 720 to 530 x 300 for training speed improvements, and the stride of the RPN model is set to 16, meaning that even with my smaller anchor size, I was likely missing bounding boxes.
+I think this is one of the reasons my average overlapping boxes value was always lower than 1.

-### Discussion and Next Steps
+### Next Steps
+For next steps, I would start by increasing the image size fed to the model (by decreasing the image reduction) to see if that helped improve the detection.
+If so, I would also experiment with changing the stride of the model and the downstream dimensional changes to accomodate that.
+Finally, to save training time, I would experiment with cropping the bottom third of the image.

 ## NEXET
+I "forked" my work with the traffic lights dataset to the NEXET dataset (or rather, a portion of it) and had much better luck.
+I suspect this is because the objects of interest make up a larger portion of the image than traffic lights.

 ### Preprocessing